EnigmaGreen/antiseptix.github.io/pro/products/antiseptix-pro-disinfectant-ready-to-use-500ml.md

   -
     q: Is AntiSeptix Multi Surface Disinfectant suitable to use in households with children and pets?
     a: YES!
 AntiSeptix is chemical free, Alcohol free and is 100% natural as well and being non- toxic.
 Please ensure the product remains out of a child’s reach.
+instructions:
+  -
+    Turn the spray nozzle to ‘ON’ position
+  -
+    Keep bottle upright, spray from 20- 25 cm away
+  -
+    Leave to work for up to 5 minutes
+  -
+    Wipe clean!
+safety:
+  -
+    External use only.
+  -
+    When using this product, keep out of eyes, ears and mouth.
+  -
+    In case of contact with eyes, rinse thoroughly with water.
+  -
+    Keep out of reach of children.
+  -
+    If Swallowed seek medical attention if you feel unwell.
+ingredients:
+  -
+    1% w/v Saline
+storage:
+  -
+    Store between 15-30C out of direct sunlight.
+  -
+    Avoid freezing and excessive heat above 40oC.
+  -
+    Once open use within 12 months.
 ---